twitter-archive/iago/README.md

 ## Iago Architecture Overview

-Iago consists of one or more Iago _feeders_, which reads your transaction source, and one or more Iago servers, which format and deliver requests to the service you want to test.
-The feeder contains a `Poller` object, which is responsible for guaranteeing one minute's worth of transactions in the pipeline to the Iago servers.
-Metrics are available in logs, and we expect future enhancements to support parsing and visualizing this data.
+Iago consists of _feeders_ and _servers_.
+A _feeder_ reads your transaction source.
+A _server_ formats and delivers requests to the service you want to test.
+The feeder contains a `Poller` object, which is responsible for guaranteeing _cachedSeconds_ worth of transactions in the pipeline to the Iago servers.

+Metrics are available in logs and in  graphs as described in [Metrics](#metrics).

 The Iago servers generate requests to your service.
 Together, all Iago servers generate the specified number of requests per minute.
 A Iago server's `RecordProcessor` object executes your service and maps the transaction to the format required by your service.

+The feeder stops sending data when it runs out of data (reuseFile = false) or the time limit (duration) expires.
+The feeder waits for 10 seconds or until all of its connected servers are idle, whichever comes first.
+Then it sends all connected servers a shutdown message.
+Since the default polling interval is a second, your service has on the average about half a second from the time it receives the last message from the feeder to process all its responses from the server.

+The feeder queries its servers to see how much data they need to maintain cachedSeconds worth of data.
+That is how we can have many feeders that need not coordinate with each other.

 [Top](#Top)